SEG2105-uottawa/SEG2105-Assignment1/README.md

 # Lab 2 (to introduce Assignment 1)

-Assignment Submission before September 30, 11h59pm using [BrightSpace](https://uottawa.brightspace.com/)
+Assignment Submission before October 2nd, 11h59pm using [BrightSpace](https://uottawa.brightspace.com/)

 During the lab 2, you will start working on your assignment 1.
 The TA will explain how to setup your environment, how to measure the execution time of a Java program and HOW TO DEBUG!